 Use bold, attention-grabbing headlines as your anchors.
 Follow this with supporting text and eye-catching visuals, layering less critical information as they scroll.

 Use contrasting colors, font sizes, and weights to highlight critical elements like CTAs.
+Here are some more tips:

-- Highlight headlines with larger, bolder fonts;
+- Play with fonts.
+Highlight headlines with larger, bolder fonts;

 Here’s a nice example of visual hierarchy and contrasting colors used the right way in a newsletter: